AdityaGodambe-555/studentManagementPhp/README.md

 A simple Student Management System built with PHP and MySQL.
 This application allows users to manage student records, including adding, editing, and deleting student information.

+## Technologies Used

+- PHP
+- MySQL
+- HTML
+- CSS (with Tailwind CSS for styling)

 ## Features

 - Add new student records